smjuni/Digital-Marketing---Non-Profit-Donation-Ecommerce-Transaction-Analysis/README.md

 ## Methodology:
-1. I created 2 data sets:
+1. I created 2 data sets:\n

    a.
-Dataset for CleaningV2.xlsx
+Dataset for CleaningV2.xlsx\n
    A web transaction data set containing the donations in each purchase (and corresponding amount) and the order ID associated with that purchase.

    b.
 Dataset for joiningV2.xlsx
    The second data set contains the digital marketing data to join back to the transaction, including the order ID.

-1. A python algorithm to ensure that the transactions were split into their respective categories.
+2. A python algorithm to ensure that the transactions were split into their respective categories.
 A second algorithm to join the data back to the campaign data.
-2. A Tableau dashboard to illustrate to the stakeholders the top performers and trends.
+3. A Tableau dashboard to illustrate to the stakeholders the top performers and trends.

 ## Skills
 Microsoft Excel: